AFolken/Find-Four/README.md

 # Find-Four
 An algorithm designed to find if a "4" was among summed values.
+In Python and SQL.

 Each encounter has one or more of the following selected.